PovertyAction/guides/CleaningGuide/02 Variable Management/03 Specify Variables.md

 title: Specify Variables
 nav_order: 3
 parent: Variable Management
+grand_parent: Cleaning Guide
 has_children: false
 ---

 # "Specify" Variables
 Survey questions may have a “specify” option, in which the respondent explains their answer or gives an alternate answer not available on the list of choices for that question.
 These are often triggered by an "other" response.
 In the raw dataset, alongside the original variable will be a “specify” variable that shows the comments for that question.
-You, or the field RA (or someone else familiar with the survey) will sometimes need to read through these specify answers and then recode the original variable accordingly. (“Specify” variables are also called other/specify variables, “other” variables, and free-text variables.)
+You (or someone else familiar with the survey) will sometimes need to read through these specify answers and then recode the original variable accordingly. (“Specify” variables are also called other/specify variables, “other” variables, and free-text variables.)

 For example, if a question asked for someone’s favorite color, giving the options of blue, red, yellow, green, and other.
 If someone answered “other” and then wrote “sky blue” for their answer, you would want to recode the original variable for favorite color to say “blue” instead of “other”.
 However, if someone wrote “purple” you could leave their response as is (or, if enough people wrote purple, you could add another category to the variable).